 - EnduranceAdvantage™: This plan covers mechanical breakdowns as well as maintenance services like oil changes, engine diagnostics, and brake pad replacements.

 Under each coverage plan, you have the option to add additional protection for hybrid components, commercial use, high-tech components, and lift-modified vehicles.
-You also receive one free year of the Endurance Elite Membership, which includes roadside assistance, rental car reimbursement, towing coverage, key fob replacement, and repair financing.
+You also receive one free year of the Endurance Elite Benefits, which includes roadside assistance, rental car reimbursement, towing coverage, key fob replacement, and repair financing.

 We found CarShield to be the Best Value extended warranty company on the market.
 It is a well-known brand that has been featured on ESPN, CNN, TBS, and more.
 It has over 15,000 reviews on Trustpilot and over 6,000 on Google, the vast majority of which are positive.